Updated on 30th March, 2023 by Martin Astley

-The engineer will fix:
+The engineer will fix the following:

-- Any heating related problems
+- Any heating-related problems

 The engineer will also:

-- Inspect your loft and cellar areas
+- Inspect your loft and cellar areas.

-- Arrange for any follow up service visits that are necessary to complete the inspection
+- Arrange for any follow-up service visits that are necessary to complete the inspection.

 - Leave a satisfaction survey card for you to complete.